subhranshus-mindfire/express-x/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you’d like to change.

 ---

 ## Support

-If you find this project useful, consider giving it a **star on GitHub**.
+If you find this project useful, consider giving it a star on GitHub.